RaulPPelaez/Naga_KeypadMapper/README.md

 # Naga_KeypadMapper
 This little linux xorg daemon allows you to map the side keypad of the Razer Naga series mice via a configuration file called mapping.txt under $HOME/.naga/ . requieres xdotool and a X server enviroment to work.

-Currently tested only for Razer Naga Epic (pre-2014 version) in Ubuntu 14.04.
+Currently tested only for Razer Naga Epic (pre-2014 version) in Ubuntu 14.04 and Razer Naga 2014 (thanks to Destroyer).

+You can configure the daemon for any other Razer mice easily, see below.

 More info and mapping.txt syntax in README